Do you suffer from dry eyes?

 Do your eyes often burn for no apparent reason?
-Is your vision sometimes foggy with no clear cause?
+Is your vision sometimes foggy with no apparent cause?
 Do your eyes itch despite the fact that you don’t have allergies?
-All of these symptoms indicate a potential dry eye problem.
-Other symptoms include feeling like something is in your eye, excessive watering and blurred vision.
+All of these symptoms indicate a potential dry eyes problem.
+Other symptoms include feeling like something is in your eye, excessive watering, and blurred vision.

 There are a variety of causes of dry eye.
-For starters, dry eye can simply come with age.
-In addition, more women than men suffer from dry eyes due to changing hormones.
-Some medications as well as many medical conditions can also cause dry eyes.
+For starters, dry eye can naturally come with age.
+Also, more women than men suffer from dry eyes due to changing hormones.
+Some medications, as well as many medical conditions, can also cause dry eyes.

-Long-term contact wearers as well as those who have had LASIK surgery also tend to have more problems with dry eyes.
-In addition, certain diseases such as Sjogren’s Syndrome and rheumatoid arthritis can affect one’s ability to make tears thus contributing to dry eyes.
+Long-term contact wearers, as well as those who have had LASIK surgery also, tend to have more problems with dry eyes.
+Also, certain diseases such as Sjogren’s Syndrome and rheumatoid arthritis can affect one’s ability to make tears thus contributing to dry eyes.
 Finally, a person’s environment could also be the source of dry eye problems.

 Fortunately, there are many solutions available for dry eye sufferers.
 The following are the simplest and commonly the most helpful.

 - Eye drops add artificial tears to lubricate eyes.
-Drops are available over the counter and provide an easy solution for mild cases of dry eyes.
+Eye drops are available over the counter and provide an easy solution for mild cases of dry eyes.
 Prescription drops are also available from a doctor when OTC versions fail to work.

 - Safety Glasses can help when a person’s environment is the culprit.
-Dry, dusty and smoky environments ““ such as in mines, machine shops and constructions sites ““ often cause dry eyes, and safety glasses can help protect eyes in these environments.
+Dry, dusty and smoky environments such as in mines, machine shops and constructions sites often cause dry eyes, and safety glasses can help protect eyes in these situations.